Skip to main content

 3. Create a Custom Tekton Trigger Template.

-Create a Tekton Trigger Template to invoke the custom github-build-edp pipeline.
+Create a Tekton Trigger Template to invoke the custom github-build-semver pipeline.
 Use the custom-deploy.yaml template in the templates/triggers directory.
 Modify the .spec.resourcetemplates.spec.pipelineRef.name field to reference the custom pipeline that uses the hello-world custom Tekton task, in this case, custom-deploy.

 Here is the relevant part of the custom-deploy.yaml trigger template: